3 min read

 According to the Law, a taxpayer is not a person who receives things or rights in the same year from the same person in an amount not exceeding the amount of 100,000.00 dinars.

-Donor’s first-degree relatives are also exempt from the gift tax, that is, its children, parents, as well as the spouse.
+Donors’ first-degree relatives are also exempt from the gift tax, that is, their children, parents, as well as the spouses.

 What is the amount of that tax?